sequentech/deployment-tool/doc/deployment_troubleshooting.md

-election-orchestra is the software that organizes the creation of the keys and the tallying of the election inside election authority servers, communicating with other authorities and the agora servers.
+election-orchestra is the software that organizes the creation of the keys and the tallying of the election inside election authority servers, communicating with other authorities and the sequent servers.

 You might find this kind of error in the eorchestra log:

-    ConnectionError: HTTPConnectionPool(host='agora', port=14443): Max retries exceeded with url: /api/election/103/keydone (Caused by <class 'socket.error'>: [Errno 110] Connection timed out)
+    ConnectionError: HTTPConnectionPool(host='sequent', port=14443): Max retries exceeded with url: /api/election/103/keydone (Caused by <class 'socket.error'>: [Errno 110] Connection timed out)

-This happens when election keys have been created, but the last step, which is to send the public keys to the requester agora server, has failed.
-This might have happened because the agora TLS certificate is correctly installed (with the peer package), but the ip address in the peer package was invalid, for example because the communication with the agora server should be through its private ip-address and it's been configured to be done through its public ip, or viceversa.
+This happens when election keys have been created, but the last step, which is to send the public keys to the requester sequent server, has failed.
+This might have happened because the sequent TLS certificate is correctly installed (with the peer package), but the ip address in the peer package was invalid, for example because the communication with the sequent server should be through its private ip-address and it's been configured to be done through its public ip, or viceversa.
 If it's the former, what you'd do is:

-    # generate the correct agora peer package, with the private ip address
+    # generate the correct sequent peer package, with the private ip address
-    agoraServer $ sudo eopeers --show-mine --private > agora.pkg
+    sequentServer $ sudo eopeers --show-mine --private > sequent.pkg

-    # copy the agora peer package to the election authorities
+    # copy the sequent peer package to the election authorities
     scp blah blah

-    # uninstall the old agora peer package, install the new one and reinstall
+    # uninstall the old sequent peer package, install the new one and reinstall
     # nginx
-    authX $ sudo eopeers --uninstall agora
+    authX $ sudo eopeers --uninstall sequent
-    authX $ sudo eopeers --install agora.pkg && sudo service nginx restart
+    authX $ sudo eopeers --install sequent.pkg && sudo service nginx restart

 An alternative way of correcting the ip-address issue is to just add another alias directly in /etc/hosts.
 This can be done in the deployment config.yml file in the "config.hosts" variable.

-3. Take a look at agora-elections log:
+3. Take a look at ballot-box log:

-    $ sudo supervisorctl tail -f agora-elections
+    $ sudo supervisorctl tail -f ballot-box

-agora-elections is the application run in agora web servers that is in charge of collecting cast ballots (the electronic ballot box) and also connecting with election authorities to trigger the creation of election keys and launching the tally.
+ballot-box is the application run in sequent web servers that is in charge of collecting cast ballots (the electronic ballot box) and also connecting with election authorities to trigger the creation of election keys and launching the tally.

-When you launch an election, it might inmmediatly fail if the agora web server doesn't have the election eopeer packages correctly installed.
+When you launch an election, it might inmmediatly fail if the sequent web server doesn't have the election eopeer packages correctly installed.
 Please check
 that: